onias17/wayfarer/README.md

 <summary>TEAMS</summary>
 <br>

-Lindsey
-Carson
-Jun
-Adil

----
-Julian
-Ali
-Tanya
-Linh

----
-Adonis
-Felipe
-Jay
-Jeremy

----
-Jeffrey
-Jack
-David
-Izzy

----
-Andy
-Brent
-Kenneth
-Mick

----
-Daniel
-Hugo
-Pouyesh
-Karra
-Hermin
+seanny
+sri
+jimmy
+laura

+liz
+tina
+anna

+sammy
+ajay
+aibek

+seema
+mert
+huang

+melody
+monica
+jake

  </details>

 ## Presentation

-Each group will present their project on **11/26/2019 Tuesday ** starting at **11:00am** for 15 minutes.
+Each group will present their project on **04/28/2020 Tuesday** starting at **11:00am** for 15 minutes.

 Each member of your group should speak for equal parts during your presentation and mention which parts of the project they worked on.